+Turkey travel itinerary which takes you to less known places around the Black Sea, which we really enjoyed exploring.
 Traveling around Turkey shows you what a vast and diverse country this really is.
-When most people travel to better known areas, visiting Istanbul, Cappadocia, Pamukkale and around, not many people decide for the Black Sea area, which we really enjoyed exploring.
+When most people travel to better known areas, visiting Istanbul, Cappadocia, Pamukkale and around, not many people decide for the Black Sea area.

 Turkey travel itinerary – 9 days for the Black Sea area

 Day 1: Istanbul